IBMa/equal-access/accessibility-checker/src/README.md

 # Default: latest
 # Run `npx achecker archives` for a list of valid ruleArchive ids and policy ids.
 # If "latest", will use the latest rule release
-# If "versioned", will use latest rule release at the time this version of the tool was released
+# If "versioned" (supported in 3.1.61+), will use latest rule release at
+# the time this version of the tool was released
 ruleArchive: latest

 # optional - Specify one or many policies to scan.